ahmedelzubair/ahmedelzubair/README.md

 - 👋 Hi, I’m @ahmedelzubair
-- 👀 I’m interested in Java and database engnieering.
+- 👀 I’m interested in Java (Spring) and database engnieering.
-- 🌱 I’m currently learning spring boot.
 - 💞️ I’m looking to collaborate on java spring boot projects.
-- 📫 How to reach me : visit https://ahmedelzubair.com/
+- 📫 How to reach me : Please visit https://ahmedelzubair.com/

 <!---
 ahmedelzubair/ahmedelzubair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.